-Veinwave, a relatively new treatment approved for use by the FDA in 2009, is effective in reducing the appearance of spider veins and varicose veins in the hands.
+Veinwave, a relatively new treatment approved by the FDA in 2009, is effective in reducing the appearance of spider and varicose veins in the hands.
 Unfortunately, not every individual who suffers from varicose or spider veins is a good candidate for this type of procedure.
 Asking the following questions will help you determine if you are a good candidate for this type of hand vein treatment.

 Do I Suffer from Any Pre-Existing Medical Conditions?

 Veinwave is a safe procedure, but people with certain pre-existing medical conditions should consider finding another type of treatment for their varicose or spider veins.

 People with the following conditions should consult with their vein doctors to determine if Veinwave is right for them.
 Those conditions including:

 - Cardiac problems, especially those that require a pacemaker